Menu

 Shunted tombstones can only accept singular power.
 Non-shunted tombstones can accept both line and neutral power sources.

-Can I Switch from T5 to T8 LED Tube Light Bulbs?
+Can You Switch from T5 to T8 LED Tube Lights?

-This is more of a function of the lamp holders.
-If the end pins are exactly the same, then yes, you can convert.
+This is more of a function of the lamp holders (tombstones).
+If the end pins are the same, then yes, you can convert.
 There has to be enough room in the fixture.
 T5 tubes are about half the diameter of T8 tubes.
 So make sure there is enough space and that you will get the light level you need.
-There is also an option to use magnetic strips if more light’s needed.
+There is also an option to use magnetic strips if more light is needed.
 So you have many options to replace fluorescent lights.

-How Many Lumens Do I Need to Replace My T12 / T8 Fluorescent Tube?
+How Many LED Lumens Are Needed to Replace T12 / T8 Fluorescent Tube?

 We recommend a tube that produces between 1500 and 2500 lumens.
 The perfect tube will allow you to de-lamp as well.
 So a 2000 lumen tube might be ideal for replacing 2 fluorescent tubes with 1 LED tube.

-How Many Lumens Do I Need to Replace T5 Fluorescent Lights?
+How Many LED Lumens to Replace T5 Fluorescent Lights?

 T5 fluorescent lamps are very bright, especially the HO versions.
 Look for a tube that produces around 3000 to 4000 lumens.